Obstetrical Emergencies

 - Maternal-fetal oxygenation emergency: Severe fetal distress and nonreassuring tracing progression.

-- Hemostatic/systemic emergencies: DIC and severe obstetric hemorrhage syndromes.
+- Hemostatic/systemic emergencies: DIC and severe obstetric hemorrhage syndromes, often secondary to placental pathology, infection, or embolic events.

 Nursing Assessment